When the administration is trying to dig us out of a deep hole, it's difficult for them to take your personal finances into account.

 There's a winner and there's a loser.

-It should have been settled at that point.
+Donald Trump won, it should have been settled at that point.

-The continuing fight should have happened in the hills of Congress or rather Capitol Hill, the halls of Congress, and in other venues.
+The continuing fight should have happened in the Hills of Congress, or rather, Capitol Hill, the halls of Congress and in other venues.

-It should not have been conducted by spy chiefs who were tapped by Barack Obama to coordinate with the press to delegitimize the Trump presidency and jam up the and basically destabilize the American government.
+It should not have been conducted by spy chiefs who were tapped by Barack Obama to coordinate with the press to delegitimize the Trump presidency and jam up and basically destabilize the American government.

-So these are the two legs of Russia Gate: pre-election, post-election.
+So these are the two legs of Russia Gate preelection, postelection.

-Barack Obama is in charge of the second.
+Hillary Clinton is in charge of the first, Barack Obama is in charge of the second.

 The Department of Justice and the Federal Bureau of Investigation will be or are, according to trustworthy reporters like John Solomon, they are investigating both legs of Russia Gate.

-All right, Lee, let's put what you said into a little bit of slow motion and let me ask you a few more pointed or specific questions about these two phases.
+All right, Lee, let's put what you said into a little bit of slow motion, and let me ask you a few more pointed or specific questions about these two phases.

 Let's start with phase number one.